Andre-Gilbert/Algorithms/README.md

-# Algorithms and data structures
+# Algorithms and data structures in Python

+This repository's goal is to demonstrate how to correctly implement common data structures and algorithms in the simplest and most elegant ways.
+These implementations are for learning purposes only.
+Therefore they may be less efficient than the implementations in the Python standard library.

 # Play with the algorithms